 - Enjoy your favorite foods.
 Don’t deny yourself chips, chocolate, pizza or other indulgences.
 Just enjoy them in moderate portions (premeasured if it helps) once in a while.

 - Cut back on alcohol.
-It can dehydrate you, stop your mediations from working the way they should, and raise your odds of health conditions like diabetes, heart disease, high blood pressure, and even sexually transmitted diseases.
+It can dehydrate you, stop your mediations from working the way they should, and raise your odds of health conditions like heart disease, high blood pressure, and even sexually transmitted diseases.
+It also raises your risk of injury from falling.

 Secret #3: Choose Foods From the Mediterranean Diet